bpandola/advent-of-code/2020/README.md

 Part 2.
 I cleaned things up a bit, as there is some speculation on the boards that a future problem may call back to this one.

+## Day 5: Binary Boarding

+I knew what I had to do here and got to it, but I had an off-by-one error in my logic that tripped me up.
+Worse, the PyCharm debugger just completely went haywire on me, and I could not figure out why.
+I had to restart the entire application for it to start working again, but I'd lost so much time by that point I just kinda threw in the towel and hacked my way through the rest of it.

+Premature Generalization is a thing.
+I stacked two `while True` loops on top of each other to parse each sequence of characters when I really should have just hardcoded the 7 and 3.
+Worse, I missed the critical insight.
+I thought about using bit shifting to clean up my divide-by-twos, but if only I'd continued on that train of thought I might've realized that the whole number could simple be parsed as a string of bits!

+This was an ingenious puzzle.
+Kudos to the AoC creator.